JoySR/reuse-list/README.md

 - [ ] trash and restore list(s)
 - [ ] add option: when all items are checked, restore them immediately, or manually restore checked items in a list.
 - [ ] batch delete
+- [ ] user has his separated lists and items.
+- [ ] forget password / find password back with email

 ## Build Setup